QuickBooks Blog

 The difference between retail price and base price

-RRP means the manufacturer's suggested retail price (MSRP).
+A different term is the base price, or the recommended retail price (RRP), which is the manufacturer's suggested retail price (MSRP).
 This is a price set by the company that manufactured the product, sometimes known as the sticker price.

-The RRP typically excludes anything extra, such as
+The RRP typically excludes anything extra, such as:

 • Add-ons